joelathrop/cs361-p1/README.md

 To compile the program run the following command on the Onyx command line:

-- $javac -d out/production/p1Files fa/dfa/\*.java  -cp .:/usr/share/java/junit.jar ./test/dfa/DFATest.java
+- $javac -cp .:/usr/share/java/junit.jar ./test/dfa/DFATest.java

 To run the program after compilation, type to following command on the Onyx command line: